Deltares-research/EO-Flood-Ops/README.md

 **Arguments:**
 - `--input`: Path to the input SAR/EO data (GeoTIFF format)
-- `--model`: Path to the pickled trained threshold model
+- `--model`: Path to the pickled trained model
 - `--output`: Path where the output flood extent map will be saved